mxagar/mxagar.github.io/_drafts/2025-10-22-mac-os-ubuntu-nvidia-egpu.markdown

 ## Setup Guide: A Summary

-The [GitHub repository I have created](https://github.com/mxagar/linux_nvidia_egpu) covers all the questions and technical steps necessary to get up and running an eGPU:
+The [GitHub repository I have created](https://github.com/mxagar/linux_nvidia_egpu) answers all the key questions and walks you through the complete setup process for getting an NVIDIA eGPU up and running.
+It includes detailed guidance on:

-- [Hardware requirements](https://github.com/mxagar/linux_nvidia_egpu/tree/main?tab=readme-ov-file#step-0-hardware-requirements): *What hardware do I need for an eGPU setup?
+- [Hardware requirements](https://github.com/mxagar/linux_nvidia_egpu/tree/main?tab=readme-ov-file#step-0-hardware-requirements): *What components do you need for an eGPU setup?
 Which GPUs and enclosures are compatible?
 How much VRAM do typical ML models require?*
-- [Installation of Ubuntu](https://github.com/mxagar/linux_nvidia_egpu/tree/main?tab=readme-ov-file#step-1-install-ubuntu) and [NVIDIA libraries](https://github.com/mxagar/linux_nvidia_egpu/tree/main?tab=readme-ov-file#step-3-install-and-configure-nvidia-and-gpu-related-libraries): *How do I install and configure Ubuntu so it works smoothly with my external NVIDIA GPU?*
+- [Installation of Ubuntu](https://github.com/mxagar/linux_nvidia_egpu/tree/main?tab=readme-ov-file#step-1-install-ubuntu) and [NVIDIA libraries](https://github.com/mxagar/linux_nvidia_egpu/tree/main?tab=readme-ov-file#step-3-install-and-configure-nvidia-and-gpu-related-libraries): *How do you install and configure Ubuntu so it works seamlessly with my external NVIDIA GPU?*

-Additionally, some extra but very practical aspects are covered in dedicated sections:
+Beyond the essentials, the guide also covers some practical extras that make the setup truly usable day to day:

-- [Installation of Docker with GPU support](https://github.com/mxagar/linux_nvidia_egpu/tree/main?tab=readme-ov-file#step-5-install-docker-with-nvidia-gpu-support): Containerization has become crucial in the AI/ML industry; unfortunately, setting up deep learning or model-serving workloads inside images with full GPU acceleration is sometimes not that straightforward &mdash; fear not: a simple and reliable recipe is provided in this section.
+- [Installation of Docker with GPU support](https://github.com/mxagar/linux_nvidia_egpu/tree/main?tab=readme-ov-file#step-5-install-docker-with-nvidia-gpu-support): Containerization is now a must in AI/ML workflows.
+Unfortunately, enabling full GPU acceleration inside Docker images can be tricky &mdash; this section provides a simple, reliable recipe that works.
 - [Remote access configuration](https://github.com/mxagar/linux_nvidia_egpu/tree/main?tab=readme-ov-file#step-6-remote-access-configuration): This section explains how to securely connect to the Ubuntu GPU machine from another device (e.g., a MacBook) within the same local network.

-After the installation, we should be able to check our NVIDIA eGPU via the Terminal on the Mac.
+After you've completed the setup, you can verify that your eGPU is correctly recognized by running a quick check in the Mac’s terminal.

 <p align="center">
 <img src="/assets/linux_nvidia_egpu/mac_nvidia_smi.png" alt="MacOS NVIDIA SMI" width="1000"/>